 Capital One Venture Rewards Credit Card

 The best option can be transferring your Capital One miles to hotel and airline partners including Avianca, Emirates, Qantas, and Singapore Airlines.
 You also get a fee credit of up to $100 for Global Entry or TSA PreCheck.
-New cardholders can earn a 50,000-point signup bonus worth up to $500 in award travel by spending $3,000 in the first 3 months of account opening.

 Along with the Chase Sapphire Preferred® Card, the Capital One Venture Rewards is considered one of the best travel credit cards.
 Learn more in our comparison of the Chase Sapphire Preferred vs Capital One Venture review.